nicolascagna96/rock-paper-scissors-python/README.md

 - [Devdojo](https://devdojo.com/"Devdojo.com") I found inspiration for my project

 ### Acknowledgements
-- I want to thanks all the Code Institute tutors for the great support, and Martina Terlevic for reviewing my project and for giving me a lot of useful feedback.
+- I want to thank all the Code Institute's tutors for the great support, and Martina Terlevic for reviewing my project and for giving me a lot of useful feedback.